Bogalusa, Louisiana: Crime

-With a crime rate of 60 per one thousand residents, Bogalusa has one of the highest crime rates in America compared to all communities of all sizes- from the smallest towns to the very largest cities.
-One's chance of becoming a victim of either violent or property crime here is one in 17.
-Within Louisiana, more than 92% of the communities have a lower crime rate than Bogalusa.
+With a crime rate of 53 per one thousand residents, Bogalusa's crime rate is higher than Louisiana's average crime rate.

+However, the violent crimes have suddenly been disappeared in last 2 years due to effective policing.
+In 2023, there were only four and one of those was a vehicular homicide.
+In 2024, there has been just one.
+Violent incidents involving guns and knives are also down: There were 96 in 2022, the first year the BPD tracked that stat, and 41 in 2023, while in 2024 there have been mere two incidents only, according to Bogalusa Police Department.

 Economy

 Bogalusa's economy has been linked to lumbering and its byproducts since the city's founding by the Great Southern Lumber Company chartered in 1902 by the Goodyears of Buffalo, New York.
 The sawmill was, for many years, the largest in the world.
 A paper mill was added in 1918.
 By 1938, the Goodyear family's mill had clear cut all the virgin longleaf yellow pine within hundreds of miles of Bogalusa and after an unprofitable effort to import redwood from California, their sawmill operations at the Great Southern Lumber Company also ended.
 Bogalusa's industry then shifted to paper milling as Goodyear's sawmill passed onto Gaylord Container Corporation which was then bought by Crown Zellerbach in 1955.
 By the mid 1960s the mill was producing some 1300 tons of paper daily with four machines.
 Georgia Pacific acquired the mill in 1986.
 Its brown paper successor owned the Bogalusa mill until 2002 when Gaylord was acquired by Temple-Inland Corporation, the area's largest employer.

 The spill-over of industrial products into the Pearl River in August 2011 resulted in Federal fines of over one million dollars.
 The following year, 2012, Temple-Inland was acquired by International Paper headquartered in Memphis, TN and the mill came under new ownership.
 The Bogalusa mill still operates as a corrugated fiberboard plant making boxes and shipping containers.
 As of 2019 the plant remains the city's largest employer with 425 people.
 However production is much less than the 1960s with only two machines now in operation.